Sathon district: Places

+Within Soi Sathon 3, commonly known as Soi Suan Phlu, which literally means "betel garden alley," the name originates from the area's past as a place where Chinese residents cultivated betel.
+Soi Suan Phlu connects Sathon Road to the Thung Maha Mek, and continues onward to Chan Road in the neighboring district Yan Nawa.
+The soi is home to M.R.
+Kukrit's House (บ้านคึกฤทธิ์), locally known as Ban Soi Suan Phlu (บ้านซอยสวนพลู, "the house of Soi Suan Phlu"), the private residence of M.R.
+Kukrit Pramoj, a former Prime Mininster and an important national figure.
+The residence consists of five beautifully crafted traditional Thai houses, and today it serves as a heritage museum.

 San Chao Mae Brahma Met (ศาลเจ้าแม่พรหมเมศ) is a Teochew Chinese joss house situated on Charoen Krung Road, near Sathon Bridge and Wat Yannawa.
 It was originally located at the mouth of Khlong Sathon, but was relocated to its present site when Sathon Bridge was constructed.
 Next to the shrine is Soi Wanglee (ซอยหวั่งหลี), a historic community that once thrived during the transition from the Chinese junk era to the age of steamships.
 In its heyday, the area was filled with docks, rice mills, and served as the Chinese port for transporting goods and passengers to Singapore, Hong Kong, Shantou, and Hainan.
 These enterprises were joint ventures between Chinese-Thai businessmen during the reign of King Chulalongkorn.
 However, disputes eventually arose, and the properties were sold to the Wanglee family.
+On June 19, 1889, the area became the site of a major clash when two rival Chinese secret societies, composed of immigrant laborers, fought in the middle of Charoen Krung Road near Wat Yannawa.
+More than 1,000 people were involved in the conflict, which lasted for two days, leaving 20 dead and hundreds injured.
+As a result, rice mills and shops in Soi Wanglee shut down due to fears of unrest, and many Chinese coolies stopped working to join the fighting.
+In the end, the government under King Chulalongkorn suppressed the uprising, arresting 905 members of the secret societies.
 Today, the community has disappeared, leaving only an empty plot of land beside Wat Yannawa.

 Economy

 Nok Air has its head office in the Rajanakarn Building in Yan Nawa, Sathon.